Open Domain Dialogue Generation with Latent Images: Conclusions

 \section{Conclusions}

-We consider multi-modal response generation with both image-grounded dialogues and textual dialogues by recovering the latent image behind a textual dialogue with an image reconstructor.
+We consider multimodal response generation with both image-grounded dialogues and textual dialogues by recovering the visual scene of a textual dialogue with an image reconstructor.
 The reconstructor is jointly learned with a response generator within a conditional variational auto-encoding framework.
 Evaluation results indicate the efficacy of the proposed approach in both image-grounded conversation and text-based conversation.